Theresa L. Carter, LCSW

 I grew up in an environment with people who never discussed mental health; this sparked an early interest in the unspoken challenges I observed.
 As a dual major in psychology and sociology, my coursework was impactful, and the lessons carried over into graduate school, where I earned dual master's degrees in social work and public administration.
 I completed internships at a domestic abuse shelter, a short-term residential crisis center, and a community behavioral health services facility.
 I took specialized trauma-informed care courses, as well as other coursework in the field.

-My professional experience includes work at a non-profit organization supporting survivors of domestic violence and sexual assault, serving as a psychotherapist and behavioral specialist for children with autism, ADHD, and adjustment challenges, and supervising social workers at county behavioral health agencies.
-I have also managed case management teams of social workers and nurses assisting individuals with catastrophic illnesses, and led project teams of case investigators, contact tracers, data analysts, and public health nurses in response to infectious disease outbreaks.
-I remain deeply passionate about helping clients improve and heal from psychological, emotional, and other forms of abuse, mental injuries, and challenges; providing support in these areas has proven to be crucial, as they can affect every facet of human existence.
+My professional experience includes serving as a psychotherapist for survivors of domestic violence and sexual assault, working as a behavioral specialist with children facing autism, ADHD, and adjustment challenges, and supervising social workers in county behavioral health settings.
+I have also led interdisciplinary teams of social workers and nurses in case management, supporting individuals with complex medical needs, and managed public health teams of case investigators, contact tracers, data analysts, and public health nurses responding to infectious disease outbreaks.

 Our first session